Wednesday 3 April 2024

 **********The Indian judiciary has indeed consistently displayed a proactive stance in ensuring justice for the common people and upholding democratic principles, often standing firm against the state's majoritarian agenda.
 In landmark judgments, the Supreme Court has

 condemned the state's sluggishness in addressing hate speeches, asserting that the government has become impotent in timely action against such incitements.
-Notably, the deferment of the verdict on the Uttar Pradesh government's decision to publicly identify protest participants against the Citizenship Amendment Act reflects a commitment to safeguarding individual rights.
+Notably, the deferment of the verdict on the Uttar Pradesh government's decision to publicly identify protest participants against the National Register of Citizens reflects a commitment to safeguarding human rights.
 Additionally, the Supreme Court's admonishment of Uttarakhand over hate speech at religious events underscores its commitment to religious harmony and tolerance.
 Moreover, the judiciary's reprimand of the Uttar Pradesh government for non-compliance in the Muzaffarnagar school slapping case exemplifies its unwavering dedication to enforcing accountability and protecting vulnerable individuals.
 Furthermore, by lambasting the central government for its lethargy in implementing crucial directives, such as registering unorganised sector workers and implementing the one nation one ration card scheme, the Supreme Court has demonstrated a commitment to ensuring social welfare and equitable access to resources for all citizens, as it has with electoral bonds.
 Through such strong judgments and interventions, the Indian judiciary continues to serve as a bulwark against encroachments on fundamental rights and liberties, ensuring justice for all, as you can see here, here, here, here, here, here, here, here and here.

 By: